polcak/jsrestrictor/website/content/pages/faq.md

 not change domain names (for example, see [our blog](/localportscanning/)).
 So we keep the NBS in Chromium-based browsers even though it is not perfect.

+#### How does NBS interacts with proxies?
+Do my DNS requests leak through NBS?

+If you are using a proxy, the attacks that the NBS tries to prevent go to the local network of the proxy (but keep in mind that this might not be true for more complex configurations).

+NBS in Chromium-based browsers works the same way as it would work without the proxy.
+NBS likely protects the local network of the proxy in that case.

+NBS in Firefox employs the DNS API that initiates DNS requests.
+Contextual identities allow users to go through a proxy in some tabs and not in others.
+We decided to deactivate NBS for proxied requests.
+See <a href="https://pagure.io/JShelter/webextension/issue/41">issue 41</a> and <a href="https://pagure.io/JShelter/webextension/issue/85">issue 85</a> for more details.
+We might decide to reimplement NBS in Firefox similarly to the Chromium version in the future.
+If you have good arguments for changing the behaviour, please, share with us.

 #### What is the proper way to cite JShelter in a paper?

 For now, cite our [ArXiv paper](https://arxiv.org/abs/2204.01392), for example, by